ethanjperez/ParlAI/README.md

 Omit `--hit-id` if you have the Assignment ID instead of the HIT ID.
 Try both (with or without `--hit-id`) if you have some ID related to the HIT but don't know if it's an Assignment ID or HIT ID.

-We reject HITs only sparingly, as rejected HITs have major consequences for workers.
+We reject HITs very sparingly, as rejected HITs have major consequences for workers.
 When we do reject HITs, it's usually because the worker was answering too quickly.
 If you do give a rejection unfairly, the worker will likely email you, and you can ask for their HIT ID or Assignment ID (or perhaps find it in their email).
 To reverse a rejected HIT that was given out unfairly, run the following code in Python: